Provable Preimage Under-Approximation for Neural Networks (Full Version): Abstract

 \section{Abstract}

-Neural network verification mainly focuses on local robustness properties.
-However, often it is important to know whether a given property holds globally for the whole input domain, and if not then for what proportion of the input the property is true.
-While exact preimage generation can construct an equivalent representation of neural networks that can aid such (quantitative) global robustness verification, it is intractable at scale.
-In this work, we propose an efficient and practical anytime algorithm for generating symbolic under-approximations of the preimage of neural networks based on linear relaxation.
-Our algorithm iteratively minimizes the volume approximation error by partitioning the input region into subregions, where the neural network relaxation bounds become tighter.
-We further employ sampling and differentiable approximations to the volume in order to prioritize regions to split and optimize the parameters of the relaxation, leading to faster improvement and more compact under-approximations.
-Evaluation results demonstrate that our approach is able to generate preimage approximations significantly faster than exact methods and scales to neural network controllers for which exact preimage generation is intractable.
-We also demonstrate an application of our approach to quantitative global verification.
+Neural network verification mainly focuses on local robustness properties, which can be checked by bounding the image (set of outputs) of a given input set.
+However, often it is important to know whether a given property holds globally for the input domain, and if not then for what proportion of the input the property is true.
+To analyze such properties requires computing \emph{preimage} abstractions of neural networks.
+In this work, we propose an efficient anytime algorithm for generating symbolic under-approximations of the preimage of any polyhedron output set for neural networks.
+Our algorithm combines a novel technique for cheaply computing polytope preimage under-approximations using linear relaxation, with a carefully-designed refinement procedure that iteratively partitions the input region into subregions using input and ReLU splitting in order to improve the approximation.
+Empirically, we validate the efficacy of our method across a range of domains, including a high-dimensional MNIST classification task beyond the reach of existing preimage computation methods.
+Finally, as use cases, we showcase the application to quantitative verification and robustness analysis.
+We present a sound and complete algorithm for the former, which exploits our disjoint union of polytopes representation to provide formal guarantees.
+For the latter, we find that our method can provide useful quantitative information even when standard verifiers cannot verify a robustness property.